 (Galeocerdo cuvier)

-Tiger sharks derive their name from the spots and stripes that dot their backsides, though these typically fade with age.
-Legendary for their diverse diets, common prey includes fish, birds, seals, dolphins, whales, crustaceans, squid, sea snakes, other sharks, and, notably, sea turtles.
-Edible items aren’t the only ones on the menu, however, as they’ve been found with everything from license plates to fur coats in their stomachs.
-Though their large size and dietary ambivalence make them dangerous to humans, attacks are still rare and fatalities even more-so.
-Among the most iconic shark teeth, they’re easily identified by their unique shape: a broad, plunging root and telltale notched, complexly serrated crown (their serrations have serrations of their own!)
+Tiger sharks get their name from the spots and stripes that pattern their backsides, though these usually fade with age.
+Legendary for their diverse diets, common prey includes fish, birds, seals, dolphins, whales, crustaceans, squid, sea snakes, other sharks, and sea turtles.
+Edible items aren’t the only ones on the menu, however: tiger sharks have been found with everything from license plates to fur coats in their stomachs!
+Though their large size and dietary ambivalence make them dangerous to humans, attacks are still rare, and fatalities even more so.
+Among the most iconic shark teeth, they’re easily identified by their unique shape: a broad, plunging root and telltale notched, complexly serrated crown – their serrations have serrations of their own!

 SHARK FACT